I am delighted to announce that I have been appointed an official Kase Filters UK Sales Agent

 *** Absolutely no colour casting even when stacking three glass filters together

-***K8 filter holder can accommodate three slots WITHOUT vignetting at 16mm on a full frame camera
+*** K9 filter holder can accommodate three slots WITHOUT vignetting even at 14mm on a full frame camera

-***All the filters are toughened (Pro HD) glass and should withstand a drop onto rocks and hard surfaces from 1.2 metres
+*** All the filters are toughened (Pro HD) glass and are expected to normally withstand a drop onto rocks and hard surfaces from 1.2 metres without smashing

-***Nano coated glass allows for quick and easy wiping of water and dirt.
-Genuinely easy to keep clean.
-I am very impressed.
+*** Nano coated glass allows for quick and easy wiping of water and dirt.
+They are genuinely easy to keep clean and smear free.
+I am very impressed

-***The 3, 6 and 10 stop ND filters come in 100mm x 150mm sizes meaning easy removal from the holder (as they’re a lot deeper than the competitors) HOWEVER THE MAIN ADVANTAGE IS that the 86mm circular polariser is MAGNETIC.
+*** The 3, 6 and 10 stop ND filters come in 100mm x 150mm sizes meaning easy removal from the holder (as they are a lot deeper than the competitors offerings) HOWEVER THE MAIN ADVANTAGE IS that the 90mm circular polariser is MAGNETIC.
 Not having to screw the polariser into the adaptor ring saves me a lot of time on location and it also leaves me confident that the polariser is properly located removing the worry that it will detach due to a shallow amount of thread not locating properly.

 At this moment in time I am solely focusing on the 100mm system.
-Should you wish to purchase the 150mm filters, please head to the Kase website HERE.
+Should you wish to purchase the 150mm filters for the extreme wide angle lenses, please head to the Kase website HERE.